 Located on the Red Sea, Jeddah is KSA’s second-largest city.
 Known for its beautifully preserved old town and seaside coastline, Jeddah also boasts an area of beach resorts where the strict Islamic behavior laws are slightly relaxed.
 Learn Arabic in the country's historical and cultural center.

 Choosing an Arabic Learning Program in Saudi Arabia

 If you’re an advanced speaker looking to refine your skills, a university course is the best choice.
 At a language center or institute, you’ll find flexible class schedules.
-Some classes are for women only, so make sure you sign up for the correct one!
+Some classes are for men only or women only, so make sure you sign up for the correct one!
 For dedicated one-on-one instruction, try a private Arabic tutor.